xriss/gamecake/readme.md

 get you a snap install of gamecake.

 	sudo snap install gamecake
+	sudo snap connect gamecake:joystick

-Because of the way snaps work you may need to enable some interfaces, best you take a look at all the snap documentation for that sort of thing.
-Run the following to check everything is connected OK if you are having problems, the joystick insterface does not currently connect by default so needs to be connected manually.
+Because of the way snaps work you may need to enable more interfaces, best you take a look at all the snap documentation for that sort of thing.
+Run the following to check everything is connected OK if you are having problems.

 	sudo snap interfaces gamecake